jeffnst/Codeigniter-Bundle/README.md

 ## Features

-* Autoload packages (core, hooks, libraries, driver, helper files, custom config files, language files and models).
+* Autoload packages (models, hooks, libraries, drivers, helpers, custom config files and language files).
-* Extend your controllers, models, helpers and libraries.
+* Extend core controllers, models, helpers and libraries.
 * Create/Run migrations per bundle using [Craftsman](https://github.com/davidsosavaldes/Craftsman).
 * Create templates and assets (css, js, fonts, img, etc) per bundle using [Attire](https://github.com/davidsosavaldes/Attire).

-## How does work
+## How does it work?

 In this simple diagram you can see how Codeigniter Bundle works with the Codeigniter Framework: